 Technological innovations such as these can be analyzed using quantitative theory.
-Quantitative-theoretic history aims to develop economic models of historical issues.
+Quantitative theoretic history aims to develop economic models of historical issues.
 The models generally start at the level of profit maximization by firms and/or utility maximization by individuals and then aggregate up to get a description of the economy as a whole.
-There are several key ingredients in such an approach.
+There are several key ingredients in this approach.
 First, is posing an interesting historical question.
-Second, is providing an historical narrative for the question's Third, is the development of an economic model to address background. the question.
+Second, is providing an historical narrative for the question's background.
+Third, is the development of an economic model to address the question.
 Fourth, is analyzing the model to glean intuition about its mechanics and establish any theoretical propositions.
-Fifth, is simulating the model to see if it can delivery a viable explanation of the historical data surrounding the question of interest.
+Fifth, is simulating the model to see if it can deliver a viable explanation of the historical data surrounding the question of interest.
 The analysis may end there but often counterfactual experiments are entertained.
 Hence, quantitative theory can take data and ideas from economic history and address them using the tool kit of modern macroeconomics.
 The question to be addressed here is: How did technological progress in contraception influence the decline in marriage over the course of the 20th century?
 The analysis will follow the above five steps.

-1.1 Quantitative-Theoretic History: Some Examples
+29.1.1 Quantitative-theoretic history: some examples

-Early examples of using quantitative theory to address historical questions are the works by Cooley and Ohanian (1997), Greenwood and Yorukoglu (1997), and Ohanian (1997).
+Early examples using quantitative theory to address historical questions are Cooley and Ohanian (1997), Greenwood and Yorukoglu (1997), and Ohanian (1997).
 Cooley and Ohanian (1997) and Ohanian (1997) study whether it would have been better to finance World War II by debt or taxation.
 Their finding is that raising taxation in war times, as Keynes suggested, is a bad idea.
 Greenwood and Yorukoglu (1997) study three industrial revolutions and find that they are characterized by plunging prices for new technologies, productivity slowdowns, and rising income inequality.
-They model this phenomena.
+They model these phenomena.

-Some more recent examples are Cole and Ohanian (2004), Greenwood, Seshadri, and Vandenbroucke (2005), Hansen and Prescott (2002), Kopecky (2011), Kopecky and Suen (2010), and Vandenbrouke (2008).
+Some more recent examples are Cole and Ohanian (2004), Greenwood et al. (2005a), Hansen and Prescott (2002), Kopecky (2011), Kopecky and Suen (2010), and Vandenbroucke (2008).
 Cole and Ohanian (2004) argue that Roosevelt's New Deal policies, by strengthening the power of monopolies and unions, prolonged the Great Depression.
 This is in stark contrast with the conventional fawning view of the New Deal.
-The secular decline in U.S. fertility from 1800, which was briefly interrupted by the baby boom, is addressed in Greenwood, Seshadri, and Vandenbroucke (2005).
+The secular decline in U.S. fertility from 1800, which was briefly interrupted by the baby boom, is addressed in Greenwood et al. (2005a).
 The transition from the preindustrial to the industrial era is modeled by Hansen and Prescott (2002), who emphasize the switch from land-intensive to capital-intensive production technologies.
-Caucutt, Cooley, and Guner (2013) built on Hansen and Prescott (2002) to study the emergence of the social security system along this transition.
+Caucutt et al. (2013) built on Hansen and Prescott (2002) to study the emergence of the social security system along this transition.
+Kopecky (2011) analyzes the rise in retirement over the course of the 20th century.
 In 1880 more than 75 percent of 65-year-old males were still working, compared with only 20 percent in 2000.
-Kopecky (2005) analyzes the rise in retirement over the course of the 20th century.
 Kopecky and Suen (2010) develop a model of a city with two modes of transportation, namely buses and cars, and address the impact of the automobile on suburbanization between 1910 and 1970.
-The expansion of the American West is addressed in Vandenbrouke (2008), using a model that incorporates endogenous fertility and migration.
-Last, some of the literature on marriage discussed in Section 10 also falls within the category of quantitative-theoretic history; viz., Albanesi and Olivetti (2016), Fernandez-Villaverde, Greenwood, and Guner (2014), Greenwood and Guner (2009, 2010), Greenwood, Seshadri, and Yorukoglu (2005), Knowles and Vandenbroucke (2019), and Vandenbroucke (2014).
+The expansion of the American West is addressed in Vandenbroucke (2008), using a model that incorporates endogenous fertility and migration.
+Last, some of the literature reviewed in Section 29.10 also falls within the category of quantitative-theoretic history; viz., Albanesi and Olivetti (2016), Fernandez-Villaverde et al. (2014), Greenwood and Guner (2009, 2010), Greenwood et al. (2005b), Knowles and Vandenbroucke (2019), and Vandenbroucke (2014).